kritzikratzi/ofxAvCodec/readme.md

 libavcodec comes with a GPL/LGPL license.
 For convenience the precompiled binaries are included (compiled as shared libs, gpl plugins not enabled).
 I hope I made no mistake, FFmpeg maintains a hall of shame and you and I don't want to end up there.
 To be safe you could make your own build.
 To do so follow the notes in ffmpeg_src/readme.txt.

-The license of this plugin itself is the MIT License, or the WTFPL.
-Have your pick.
-Either way, I do appreciate credits.
+The license of this plugin itself is the MIT License.
+However, I do appreciate a tiny bit of credit if you end up using it.